XXJones21/Vibes/Shortcuts.md

 ### "Summarize today's work"
 This command will:
 1. Update `current-status.md` and `current-issues.md` with today's progress
+2. Update `project-planning.md` if any work was done for any of the phases listed in the document.
-2. Update the Project Status section in `README.md` with:
+3. Update the Project Status section in `README.md` with:
    - A summary paragraph based on current-status.md and current-issues.md
    - A list of current top priorities
-3. Add a new entry to `Composer-history.md`:
+4. Add a new entry to `Composer-history.md`:
    - Date-stamped section for today's changes
    - Technical implementation details
    - UI/UX changes and improvements